-When we turned the calendar to a new year and new decade recently, it created an opportunity to reflect back while thinking ahead.
+To truly get to know someone’s business – to develop a marketing communications strategy and help them move forward – it requires a partnership.
+When we turned the calendar to a new year and new decade recently.
+It created an opportunity to reflect back while thinking ahead.
 When we launched Cookson Communications at the beginning of the last decade, we were coming out of a deep recession, social media was still in its infancy and digital marketing and communications channels were limited.

 Fast forward to 2020 and it’s clear that technology has brought on massive changes to how we communicate.
 However, some things haven’t changed – like telling a good story – which is why it’s critical that you have a partner that works to understand you and your organization and can effectively capture who you are through your marketing, communications, branding and public relations efforts.